Hiroreco/enreco-archive/recap-data/chapter2/day7/nodes/nerissa-c2d7.md

 Roa Pandora struggled in fighting for her sanity, while the raven one laughed at her demise.

-After quite some time, the big cat was finally able to get out of her possession… Only at the cost of another person— [Lady Bloodflame](https://youtu.be/FlPFFE5_X3Y?t=9228).
+After quite some time, the big cat was finally able to get out of her possession… Only at the cost of another person—[Lady Bloodflame](https://youtu.be/FlPFFE5_X3Y?t=9228).

 ---